Nitrux/vxm/README.md

     * **Required:** Two separate GPUs (e.g., Integrated AMD/Intel + Discrete Radeon/Nvidia).

 > [!WARNING]
-> We do not support Single-GPU setups or Mobile GPUs for dynamic binding.
+> We do not support Single-GPU setups.
+We only support Mobile GPUs for static binding.

 * **Motherboard:**
     * IOMMU (VT-d / AMD-Vi) enabled in BIOS.